nbody6ppgpu/Nbody6PPGPU-beijing/examples/README2.md

    Here is some explanation what they are good for:

-1) Reading data from the main stdout file, for example Lagrangian radii
+First) Reading data from the main stdout file, for example Lagrangian radii Second)
-2) Hertzsprung Russell diagram (HRD) from sev.83.. file.
-3) Reading several snapshots from the HDF5 Files, to make time dependent plots (here energy for example), as well as single and multiple HRD's.
+Third) Reading several snapshots from the HDF5 Files, to make time dependent plots (here energy for example), as well as single and multiple HRD's.
-4) Reading one snapshot as an example, and creating an N-body style enviroment with variables like ZMBAR, VSTAR, BODY, NAME, X1,...
+Fourth) Reading one snapshot as an example, and creating an N-body style enviroment with variables like ZMBAR, VSTAR, BODY, NAME, X1,...
 V1, ...
 ASPN, ... and so on, and three example plots (phase space, z-angular momentum, HRD).